 I would like to answer some of these questions and hopefully give the new parent to hockey or skating some advice.
 First, we have to examine when a child is ready.
 If a youngster just lays on the ice or cries the entire time, this is really doing no one any good.
 Try this for starters: Lace up your little one’s skates and have them walk back and forth on the rubber matting.
 If a child doesn’t have the strength or balance to walk on skates, then it’s not going to get any better on the ice.
 If the skater’s ankles wobble or tip inwards, they clearly don’t have the strength to get on the ice yet.
 Being stable on skates off the ice is the first key helping a skater get going.
 This age may be different for every youngster.
-Zach Parise’s son, Jaxon, is 3.
+A current Minnesota Wild player’s child is 3.
 He is now mobile on the ice.
-Others may start and 5,6 or 7.
+Others may start at 5, 6 or 7.
 There is no exact time to start.
 It really depends on the individual kid.

 That brings me to the big debate: structure vs. unstructured.
 In short, I believe both are extremely important.
 However, you cannot have the unstructured until you have some structure.
 They work together.
 If you bring a beginning skater out on the ice, there is only so much “laying on the ice” a little one is going to do before they cry and want to get off the ice.
 Whether it is a coach or a parent, someone is going to have to help a skater get up, repeatedly.
 Marching, turning, stopping and gliding can all be aided by a good instructor.
 A good instructor will not only teach and help a youngster, but make it fun as well.
 With that said, a youngster, once mobile, can skate on their own.
 This is when you’ll see skaters go and play outdoors for hours on end.
 The mix between both structured ice time and unstructured ice time is the perfect recipe for improvement.